Arcadia Valley – The Perfect Camping Destination

 The area known as the Arcadia Valley, 80 miles south of St. Louis, offers travelers some of the most scenic and diverse landscape in Missouri for a relaxing getaway.
-You'll find spring-fed rivers rushing through lush valleys to mountain trails through the wilderness, outcroppings of granite 1.5 billion year old to historic Civil War sites, and bustling campgrounds to peaceful bed and breakfast inns.
+You'll find spring-fed rivers rushing through lush valleys; mountain trails through the wilderness; outcroppings of granite 1.5 billion year old; historic Civil War sites; bustling campgrounds; and peaceful bed and breakfast inns.
 The Arcadia Valley is a great area for a day trip, a relaxing weekend and a summer vacation.

 - Johnson’s Shut-Ins State Park, 15 minutes north of Lesterville, is a very popular for swimming, camping and hiking.
 The “Shut-Ins” were formed over millions of years, by the cascading waters of the Black River.
 There are equestrian camping areas and horseback trails within the park.

 - At Taum Sauk Mountain State Park, a trail leads from Missouri’s highest point (1,772 feet above sea level) to Mina Sauk Falls, the state’s tallest wet-weather waterfall; it is spectacular after a rain.
 The views are awesome all the time.

-There is a lot to see, do and experience in Missouri’s Arcadia Valley; it will surely require repeat visits.
+There is a lot more to see, do and experience in Missouri’s Arcadia Valley; it will surely require repeat visits.
 For a interesting look at the area, read this Road Trips article.

 Missouri . . .
 Enjoy the show.